wweziza/asm-http/README.md

 This repository contains implementations of a simple HTTP server written in assembly language for both Windows and Linux environments.
 The server listens on port 9966 and responds with a basic HTML page.

-Now supported handle the request parsing the request
+Now supported handle and parsing the request

 ## Screenshot